siemens-nl-fa/Simatic-Ax-Tiax-Tutorial/doc/1-setup.md

    ![drawing](./assets/20230601_111451_image.png)

+> Note: the next chapter is information regarding the folder structure and apax package manager, the hands-on will [continue](:raised_hands:-Installing-packages-trough-Apax-(Hands-on)-:raised_hands:) after the information sections.

 ### :exclamation: Introducing AX project folder structure (information) :exclamation:

 In the cloned project the following folders and files are present in the root directory: